 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Several projects currently under consideration include additional camera surveillance systems to be installed in and near most transportation infrastructure points, geospatial intelligence connectivity, maritime netting, and sensors to minimize security threats to vessels and facilities, including oil refineries, power plants , production facilities, and loading platforms, including in ports.
+Several projects currently under consideration include additional camera surveillance systems to be installed at transportation infrastructure points, geospatial intelligence connectivity, maritime netting, and sensors to minimize security threats to vessels and facilities, including oil refineries, power plants, production facilities, and loading platforms, including in ports.
 Projects also include hardware and software infrastructure which are needed to support a fully integrated C4ISR system.
-There are additional opportunities at Kuwait International Airport, which not only is upgrading its security procedures, but also began construction of a new terminal in 2017, which is expected to be completed in 2022.
+There are additional opportunities at Kuwait International Airport, which not only is upgrading its security procedures, but also began construction of a new terminal in 2017, which is expected to be completed in 2025.

 Potential opportunities for U.S. companies include: C4ISR system integration for multiple tie-ins to surveillance systems (cameras, gamma sensors, magnetometers, command and control communications); border fencing and intruder sensing; industrial access controls; maritime surveillance and protection; long-range detection; and airborne systems.